railslove/epics/README.md

 - [Die Deutsche Kreditwirtschaft](http://www.die-deutsche-kreditwirtschaft.de/)

 ## Contributing
 Railslove has a [Contributor License Agreement (CLA)](https://github.com/railslove/epics/blob/master/CONTRIBUTING.md) which clarifies the intellectual property rights for contributions from individuals or entities.
 To ensure every developer has signed the CLA, we use [CLA  Assistant](https://cla-assistant.io/).

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rspec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 0. Contact team@railslove.com for information about the CLA
 1. Fork it ( https://github.com/[my-github-username]/epics/fork )
+2. Run `bin/setup`
-1. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
-1. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-1. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-1. Create a new Pull Request
+6. Create a new Pull Request

 ## Contribution Credits